SteeltoeOSS/Documentation/api/v3/security/jwt-authentication.md

 ### Securing Endpoints

-Once you have the work done in your `Startup` class, you can then you can start to secure endpoints by using the standard ASP.NET Core `Authorize` attribute.
+Once you have the work done in your `Startup` class, you can then start to secure endpoints by using the standard ASP.NET Core `Authorize` attribute.

 See the Microsoft documentation on [ASP.NET Core Security](https://docs.asp.net/en/latest/security/) for a better understanding of how to use these attributes.